 Member Robert Lee Williams (1862-1949) was a community leader and progressive farmer.
 When he died at the age of 87 Elloree businesses closed in his memory and the New York Times called him "generally and sincerely mourned."
 The church also hosted numerous meetings during the Civil Rights Movement of the 1950s and 60s seeking to desegregate local schools and businesses.

 Erected 2003 by Williams-Waymer-Carrion-Murray Family Reunion.
 (Marker Number 38-28.)

 Other nearby markers.
-At least 8 other markers are within 9 miles Snider House (approx. 0.4 miles away); Trinity Lutheran Church (approx. half a mile away); Santee~Cemetery (approx. 2.4 miles away); Good Hope Picnic (approx. 5.6 miles away); Jericho Methodist Church (approx. 6.3 miles away); Shady Grove Church (approx. 7.1 miles away); Mt.
-Lebanon Cemetery (approx. 7.2 miles away); Fort Watson (approx. 8.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Snider House (approx. 0.4 miles away); Trinity Lutheran Church (approx. half a mile away); Santee~Cemetery (approx. 2.4 miles away); Good Hope Picnic (approx. 5.6 miles away); Jericho Methodist Church (approx. 6.3 miles away); Liberty Garden (approx. 6.7 miles away); Shady Grove Church (approx. 7.1 miles away); Mt.
+Lebanon Cemetery (approx. 7.2 miles away).
 Touch for a list and map of all markers in Elloree.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 26, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 972 times since then and 30 times this year.
+This page was last revised on December 14, 2019.
+It was originally submitted on November 26, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,079 times since then and 50 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 26, 2009, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.